Tweety-FER/in2ngPlayground/README.md

   - Multiple paragraphs and lists are OK
 ```

-You can read more about the importance of good commit messages [here](http://chris.beams.io/posts/git-commit/)
+You can read more about the importance of good commit messages [here](http://chris.beams.io/posts/git-commit/).

+This are the basics of *local* git repository management.
+However, you must also keep it in sync with the other copies of the repository.
+Once you have commited your changes, you can publish them using the `git push` command.
+Once you have done that, other copies can be updated to include your changed if they owners execute the `git pull` command.
+Likewise, when someone else performs a push, you will have to perform a `git pull` to keep up to date.
+If you want to go deeper into Git, take a look at [this book](https://git-scm.com/book/en/v2).

 ## Tutorial
   1. Introduction to Automation